Heat Stroke

 Understanding How Dogs Regulate Body Temperature

 Dogs sweat, but not in the same way that humans do.
-While humans have sweat glands throughout their entire body, dogs only have them in specific areas, mainly their paw pads.
+While humans have sweat glands throughout their bodies, dogs only have them in specific areas, mainly paw pads.
 This is why you might notice damp footprints from your dog on a hot day or when they're stressed.

 However, the limited number and location of sweat glands in dogs make sweating an inefficient method for them to cool down.
 Instead, dogs primarily regulate their body temperature by panting, which allows them to evaporate moisture from their lungs and airways, cooling them down as they breathe.
 Some heat can also be released through vasodilation, where blood vessels close to the skin's surface expand to allow for more blood flow and heat dissipation.